-The majority turns to this Circuit's recent opinion, Moreno v.
-Dretke, as authority to disregard that Moore's claim of being in special education classes is evidence that he suffers from limited adaptive functioning.
-2006 WL 1352161 (5th Cir.
-May 18, 2006).
-In Moreno, this Court declined to issue a COA on Moreno's Atkins claim, finding no error in the district court's decision that the state court reasonably held that Moreno did not present a prima facie Atkins claim.
-In his subsequent state habeas petition, Moreno presented evidence that he scored a 64 on an IQ test when he was 35 years old.
+The majority turns to this circuit's recent opinion, Moreno v.
+Dretke, 450 F.3d 158 (5th Cir.
+2006), as authority to disregard that Moore's claim of being in special education classes as evidence that he suffers from limited adaptive functioning.
+In Moreno, this court declined to issue a COA on Moreno's Atkins claim, finding no error in the district court's decision that the state court reasonably held that Moreno did not present a prima facie Atkins claim.
+Id. at 165.
+In his successive state habeas petition, Moreno presented evidence that he scored a 64 on an IQ test when he was 35 years old.
+Id. at 164.
 He also alleged that he attended special education classes as a child, thus arguing that he suffered adaptive limitations.
-The Moreno panel stated that Moreno's "only evidentiary support for [the special education] claim was the psychologist's report reciting Moreno's self-reported educational background.
+The Moreno panel stated that Id.
+Moreno's "only evidentiary support for [the special education] claim was the psychologist's report reciting Moreno's self-reported educational background.
 He could not identify any specific special education classes or provide documentation of those classes."
-Id. at 4.
-The majority in this case uses this statement from Moreno to conclude that Moore's claim that he was in special education classes is not sufficient to constitute proof of limited adaptive functioning.
+Id. at 164.
+The majority in this case uses that statement from Moreno to conclude that Moore's claim that he was in special education classes is not sufficient to constitute proof of limited adaptive functioning.
 The majority's conclusion is in error.